 Data security issues

-Regardless of whether you’re using on-premises technology or cloud services, cybersecurity should be a critical part of your business strategy.
+Regardless of whether you’re using on-premises technology or cloud services, cybersecurity must be part of your business strategy.

 Cloud service providers maintain the security of their platforms and are careful to follow all compliance regulations.
 However, customers are responsible for the security of the systems and data they host in the cloud.
+Understanding the shared responsibility model is critical.
 You need a cybersecurity strategy of your own to minimize risk and safeguard your company data.

 Here are some ways you can protect your systems from cyberattacks: